Satellite television by region: United Kingdom and Ireland

 The first commercial DBS service in the United Kingdom, Sky Television, was launched in 1989 and used the newly launched SES Astra 1A satellite, providing 4 analogue TV channels.
 The channels and subsequent VideoCrypt video encryption system used the existing PAL broadcast standard.
 This gave Sky a distinct advantage over the winner of the UK state DBS licence, BSB.

 In the following year, after many delays, BSB was launched, broadcasting five channels (Now, Galaxy, The Movie Channel, The Power Station and The Sports Channel) in D-MAC format and using the EuroCypher video encryption system which was based heavily on the General Instruments VideoCipher system used in the US.
 While the BSB's broadcast standard and system was technologically more advanced than the PAL based Sky system and one of the main selling points of the BSB offering was the Squarial, an expensive flat plate antenna and LNB.
 Sky's system used conventional cheap dish and LNB technology.
 The BSB system used an integrated receiver / decoder whereas the Sky system had standalone decoders and integrated receiver decoders.
 This allowed Sky to market directly to an audience that already had satellite TV systems.

 The competition between the two companies was fierce and bidding wars over the UK rights to movies.
 Sky kept costs to a bare minimum, operating from an industrial park in Isleworth in West London.
 BSB had expensive offices in London (Marco Polo House).
 The two services subsequently merged to form British Sky Broadcasting (BSkyB) though the new BSkyB was really Sky.
 The technologically more advanced BSB D-MAC/EuroCypher system was gradually replaced with Sky's VideoCrypt video encryption system.

 In 1994 17% of the group was floated on the London Stock Exchange (with ADRs listed on the New York Stock Exchange), and Rupert Murdoch's News Corporation owns a 35% stake.

-By 1999, following the launch of several more satellites (at 19.2°E by SES), the number of channels had increased to around 60 and BSkyB launched the first subscription-based digital television platform in the UK, offering a range of 300 channels broadcast from the SES Astra satellites at 28.2°E under the brand name Sky Digital.
+By 1999, following the launch of several more satellites (at Astra 19.2°E by SES), the number of channels had increased to around 60 and BSkyB launched the first subscription-based digital television platform in the UK, offering a range of 300 channels broadcast from the SES Astra satellites at Astra 28.2°E under the brand name Sky Digital.
 BSkyB's analogue service was discontinued on 31 December 2001 and all customers have migrated to Sky Digital.

 In May 2008, a free-to-air satellite service from the BBC and ITV was launched under the brand name Freesat, carrying a variety of channels, including some content in HD formats.

-Comcast, the largest cable TV provider in the US, outbid 21st Century Fox and its backer, Disney, on September 22, 2018, in an auction for control of Sky UK.
-Its shareholders have until October 11, 2018, to accept or reject the offer.
+Comcast, the largest cable TV provider in the US, outbid 21st Century Fox and its backer, Disney, on 22 September 2018, in an auction for control of Sky UK.
+Its shareholders have until 11 October 2018, to accept or reject the offer.